haproxytech/cloud-blueprints/aws_heartbeat/README.md

   - hapee-lb: auto-generates hapee-lb.cfg configuration file from a Jinja2 template and populates Web node backends' private IPs in backend server definition
   - heartbeat: handles complete HA Heartbeat installation with all prerequisites and configuration (ha.cf, authkeys, haresources, updateEIP1 and updateEIP2 resource agent scripts) on both load-balancer nodes; note that helper scripts differ between load-balancer nodes
 - configuring Web backend nodes:
-  - caddy: handles installation and configuration of Caddy HTTP server
+  - nodejs: handles installation and configuration of NodeJS Web server

 Ansible 2.6+ is required and Python jmespath is also needed: